ryan-voitiskis/my-site/src/routes/blog/prism-theme-test.md

 ---
 title: Prism theme test
+type: article
 published: '2022-12-28'
 updated: '2022-12-30'
+short: An article created for the purpose of testing prism js styling.
 ---

 This is a post designed to test the styling of prismjs code blocks and inline code.